zahahah/tunnelview/README.md

-# TunnelView – SSH WebView for Remote Cashier Tools
+# TunnelView – Webpages with app experience

-TunnelView is a Android app to open the web console safely, even when the server only lives inside a VPN or LAN.
+TunnelView is a SSH tunneling Webview Android app to open websites safely, even when the server only lives inside a VPN or LAN.
 It does this by establishing an SSH tunnel (via [SSHJ](https://github.com/hierynomus/sshj)), exposing the internal service on `127.0.0.1`, and presenting it inside a hardened WebView with offline snapshots, diagnostics, and an optional white‑label app builder.

 ## Highlights